Tag Archives: Woodstock setlists

 Denouement

 The crowd continued to call for more.
-But Chip Monck closed the Fair with:
+But Chip Monck closed the Fair with these beautiful words:

 Ladies and gentlemen, thank you very much.
 We’ve got one little trip we’d like to lay on you, if at all possible, there’s a couple of packages of garbage bags here, if on your way out you wouldn’t mind taking one, filling it up, and leaving it where you fill it, that certainly would be appreciated.
 Anything you can do to give us a hand to leave this area somewhat the way we found it.
 I don’t think it will ever be quite the same, but somewhat the way we found it certainly would be appreciated.